The newest version of MyWARN is finally ready for consumers! It has an updated look and handles SPC risk categories perfectly!

 Vacation time is upon but, but severe weather never takes a break.
 You need MyWARN to alert you wherever you travel in the 48 United States.

 Dr. Laura Myers is a disaster preparedness research professor at the University of Alabama.
 She has conducted extensive research into the response to tornado warnings.
 Dr. Myers ran the Town Hall meeting at the National Weather Association meeting in Birmingham in 2011.
 One of the most interesting findings from the data that she has gathered […]

 From county based to polygon based, the way the National Weather Service issues severe weather warnings has changed.
 MyWARN uses this same polygon warning system to get the warning out, but just to the users that are within the polygon.
 Through this process, MyWARN is proving to be the premier severe weather notification app.

-Other Recent Articles
+Other Recent Posts